PetyoPlPetrov/Crypto-Exchange/README.md

 4 modules (1 library for reusable components/a tiny design system and 3 encapsuled modules) packaged separately using NX manager.
 The app has an external config with inversion of control via the DataProvder and useGetData fn (and custom hocs).
+The pooling update interval is passed manually from the app entrypoint

 PS - some websites are not well suited for crawling via UI and cors errors occasionally happens which prevent the proper error handling.